Analysis of Neutron Star $f-$mode Oscillations in General Relativity with Spectral Representation of Nuclear Equations of State: Formalism

 \subsection{Spectral representation of EOS}

 We find the spectral parameters for our set of EOS by fitting the tabular RMF EOS with a spectral version.
-We follow the methodology in \citep{Lindblom2010} to find faithful representations of realistic EOS for nuclear matter inside the NS by constructing spectral expansions of key thermodynamic quantities.
+The methodology in \cite{Lindblom2010} leads us to faithful representations of realistic EOS for nuclear matter inside the NS by constructing spectral expansions of key thermodynamic quantities.
 Linear combinations of a complete set of functions like the Fourier basis functions allow us to expand a thermodynamic quantity like the adiabatic index, defined as

 The coefficients of such basis functions in the expansion uniquely determine any given physically valid EOS.
 One can find that such a representation satisfies the basic necessary thermodynamic conditions.